The Athens Public Works Department announces the following street closure extension:

 Used books, DVDs, cassettes, and records are welcome.
 Drop off will be on the front porch (overhang).
 Two parking spots will be designated for dropping off used items.

-The Etowah Carnegie Library will have the following program this week as part of the Tails and Tales Summer Reading Program:
+The Etowah Carnegie Library will have the following programs this week as part of the Tails and Tales Summer Reading Program:

 All programs are free, in-person, and are planned to be held outside at the library (weather permitting).
 Programs may be subject to change and/or canceled due to inclement weather if they can not be moved indoors.
 Follow the library’s Facebook page for the most up-to-date program information.
 Bring a lawn chair.

 Call the library at 423-263-9475 for any questions.

 Free lunches are served daily from 1 to 1:30 p.m. for children 18 and under.

 The Friends of Etowah Carnegie Library will have a pop-up book sale at the library on Thursday, July 22, from 3 to 5 p.m.